haginile/SwiftAccelerate/README.md

 SwiftAccelerate
 ===============

-This post provides a concise tutorial on how you may use Apple's `Accelerate` framework with the Swift programming language to perform vector/matrix manipulations, including matrix transposes, dot products, matrix inversions, etc.
+This note provides a concise tutorial on how you may use Apple's `Accelerate` framework with the Swift programming language to perform vector/matrix manipulations, including matrix transposes, dot products, matrix inversions, etc. A playground illustrating all the functions discussed here is included.
+Also, a better formatted version can be accessed at [here](https://swift.versify-app.com/post/usehnl/).

 Linking Your Project Against `Accelerate`
 -----------------------------------